shakes76/PatternAnalysis-2024/recognition/Siamese-48008361/README.md

 | Malignant Accuracy | 88% |
 | Benign Accuracy | 76% |

 The high sensitivity to malignant cases (87%) aligns with clinical priorities.
 The lower benign accuracy reflects a cautious approach, potentially leading to some unnecessary follow-ups but minimizing missed malignancies.
 This was done on purpose as a false positive is less harmful than a false negative in this context after consulting with dermatologists.
+Therefore the model does achieve the goal of 80% accuracy as requested.

 ## Future Directions